hajimen/p2ppcb_software/README.md

 - Cherry profile
 - OEM profile
 - [Kailh Choc V1](https://www.aliexpress.com/item/32979973961.html)
-- Junana for MX (New keycap from DecentKeyboards.
-Now in preparation)
+- [Junana MX](https://www.etsy.com/listing/1636124875/blank-junana-mx-keycaps) (New profile from DecentKeyboards)

-Only Junana for MX can mate with Choc V2 or Gateron LP, normally.
+Only Junana MX can mate with Choc V2 or Gateron LP, normally.
 In fact DSA 1u can do it in a deep geeky way.
 Dig into `P2PPCB Internal/Depot Parts mU0jU/Cap DSA 1u.*` component of your F360 file, and find what to do.

 # P2PPCB Components